-If a person is following a low carb diet, they should identify which carbs they are eating that are low in nutrients or unhealthy in other ways and cut those out first.
-Fresh fruit carries many health benefits, so it may not be first on the list.
+If a person is following a low carb diet, they should identify which carbohydrates they eat that are low in nutrients or unhealthy in other ways and cut those out first.

-A person can also include dried fruit in their diet, as long as it was not dried with added sugar.
+People can also include dried fruit in their diet, as long as it is not dried with added sugar.

-The American Diabetes Association (ADA) confirm that dried fruit can be a good option for people with diabetes, but they should be mindful of the fact that portion sizes can be small.
+The American Diabetes Association (ADA) confirms that eating dried fruit in moderation can be a good option for people with diabetes.

-The ADA suggest that people watch out for certain phrases on product labels.
+The ADA suggests that people watch out for certain phrases on product labels.
 For example, they should opt for products with labels that say: